 What about drug treatment?

 Diuretic agents are often the first treatment chosen.
 These drugs help control blood pressure by getting rid of excess salt and water from your body.
-Some common diuretics are chlorthalidone (Hygroton). furosemide (Lasix). hydrochlorothiazide (Esidrix.
+Some common diuretics are (Hygroton). furosemide (Lasix). hydrochlorothiazide (Esidrix.
 Hydrodiuril). indapamide (Lozol) and metolazone (Mykrox, Zaroxolyn).
 These and other diuretics (see list beginning on page 12) are similar, though there may be differences in the length of action.
 Your doctor will probably use the one that he or she knows best.

 If diuretic therapy doesn't bring your blood pressure down to normal, your doctor may have you take other drugs.
 For example, you may need to take a tablet that contains both a diuretic agent and one of the other blood pressure-lowering drugs.
 This reduces the number of tablets you must take daily.

 Other drugs may be used that all work to lower blood pressure.
 This happens only while you're on the drug.
 That's why medication can't be stopped, in most cases, even after blood pressure is lowered.
 Treatment usually must be continued over a lifetime for good results.
-If you're being treated with any of these drugs. the dose must be carefully regulated.
-You may have to see your doctor often - at least until your blood pressure is controlled.
-After that, you may need to visit only 3-4 times a year.
-Your doctor may have to try several drugs before finding one that lowers your blood pressure and gives you the fewest side effects.
-Click Here For Some Things You Should Know About Prescription Drugs. |

 Here are some drugs used to treat high blood pressure.
 Your doctor may prescribe others.
 This listing isn't meant to be all-inclusive.